gambalab/scRNAseq_chapter/pipelines/gf_icf_pipe.md

 ```

 ## 5. Clustering Analysis: how to identify cellular sub-populations
 As transcriptionally distinct populations of cells usually correspond to distinct cell types, a key goal of scRNA-seq consists in the identification of cell subpopulations based on their transcriptional similarity.

-Thus, organizing cells into groups (i.e. clusters) can allow for de novo detection of cell types or identification of different subpopulations in a single cell state.
+Cell clusters are found using two steps:
+1. **GFICF** constructs a KNN graph based on the euclidean distance in PCA space, and refines the edge weights between any two cells based on the shared overlap in their local neighborhoods (Jaccard similarity).

+2. To cluster the cells, **GFICF** applys a modularity optimization technique such as the Louvain algorithm.
+When running a graph-based clustering, it is necessary to set the resolution parameter for the community detection algorithm based on modularity optimization.
+The resolution parameter is correlated to the scale of observing communities.
+In particular, the higher is the resolution parameter, the larger is the number of smaller communities.
+Here, we set the resolution parameter to 0.5

+The two steps above are performed by the function *clustcells*

 ```R
 # Identify clusters